BrianNathanWhite/BrianNathanWhite.github.io/_pages/about.md

 This work is in collaboration with the Renaissance Computing Institute [(RENCI)](https://renci.org/) at UNC and my research advisor [Richard L. Smith](https://sph.unc.edu/adv_profile/richard-smith-phd/.)

-When I'm not doing research you can find me walking my Australian Shepherd Roo, playing piano or any engaged in any number of outdoor activities!

 For additional information concerning my education and professional experience see my [resume](/resume.pdf) (last updated 1/1/2022).

+These days, when I'm not doing research, you can find me walking my Australian Shepherd, playing piano, jogging or bouldering!